aldopando/BellabeatCaseStudy/README.md

 ### Steps

+**Weekly inactivity patterns: days with 0 steps**

+We know that all Fitbit devices track **steps** taken.
+When a person is using their wearable, it automatically starts to tracked their steps.
+We can assumme that a person can accomplish a minimum amount of steps during a day that is different from zero, even for a sedentary person.
+If the value of steps taken is zero, it means the user is not using their wearable.
+Therefore, we can pinpoint the users who didn't wear their devices in specifc days by identifying if they got zero steps taken.

 First off, we will create a table that contains the users who tracked 0 steps in any day throughout the two months period.
 Moreover, we will count how many days each user happen to have 0 steps during each week.

 Query.